Meningitis

 In some cases, in addition to the meninges, the inflammation also affects the brain.
 This is then referred to as meningoencephalitis.

-Meningitis is caused by bacteria, viruses and other pathogens.
-Other potential causes include a misguided immune system, cancer or the side-effects of medication.
+Meningitis can be caused by bacteria, viruses and other disease-causing microbes known as pathogens.
+Other potential causes include a faulty immune system response, cancer or the side-effects of medication.

 The typical symptoms include a high temperature, headache, stiff neck and impaired consciousness.
 People with the condition often appear dazed or confused.

-Important: Bacterial meningitis can quickly become life-threatening and should therefore be treated in hospital as soon as possible.
+Important: Bacterial meningitis can quickly become life-threatening because it usually also affects the brain.
+It should therefore be treated in hospital as soon as possible.
 Other forms are often milder.

 What are the symptoms of meningitis?